Aims and activities

 - Streamline processes by facilitating coordination across organisations, to reduce duplication and transform the user experience

 The next phase of the portal is to allow support agencies to apply on behalf of individuals.
-This functionality is currently being co-developed, and will be rolled out by summer 2022.
+This functionality is currently being co-developed, and will be piloted in 2023.

 How to get involved